slightlyoff/web-fundamentals-curriculum/README.md

 ### HTML Structure

 To build for the web is to author HTML.
 It is not uncommon to hear seasoned developers who look into HTML again to say something like, "I didn't know this existed."
-HTML has incredible capabilities and much of the things we build to "work around HTML" are unnecessary.
+HTML has incredible capabilities and many of the things we build to "work around HTML" are unnecessary.

  - ["Learn HTML"](https://web.dev/learn/html/) on web.dev
  - ["HTML basics"](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) on MDN

 ### CSS

 To build for the web is to work with CSS.
-Beautiful design and web pages rely on CSS and not enough developers are aware of it's capabilities.
+Beautiful design and web pages rely on CSS and not enough developers are aware of its capabilities.
 The teaching and instruction in the industry around CSS has gotten really good in the past few years.
-Features are being added to CSS frequently that therefore allow for further leaning into it's capabilities as a standard.
+Features are being added to CSS frequently that therefore allow for further leaning into its capabilities as a standard.

  - ["Learn CSS"](https://web.dev/learn/css/) on web.dev
  - ["CSS basics"](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics) on MDN